clyze/build-tools/README.md

 * String _projectVersion_: project version of the artifact to post.

+* List _configurationFiles_: a list of paths to configuration files (such as .pro files).
+On Android, these are optional and will be autodetected if left empty.

 * String _useSourcesJar_: a sources JAR archive to be posted instead of using the output of the `sourcesJar` Gradle task.
 Used in Ant interoperability.